spakin/gosp/examples/README.md

 * [include.html](include.html).
 This page invokes `<?go:include include-1.inc ?>` to include the file [include-1.inc](include-1.inc).  include-1.inc in turn invokes `<?go:include includes/include-2.inc ?>` to include the file [includes/include-2.inc](includes/include-2.inc).
 The result is as if each included file had been pasted into its including file.

 * [redirect.html](redirect.html).
-This page shows how to use `gosp.SetHeaderField` and `gosp.SetHttpStatus` to redirect the client to a different page.
+This page shows how to use `gosp.SetHeaderField` and `gosp.SetHTTPStatus` to redirect the client to a different page.

 * [post.html](post.html).
 This page asks the user for his/her name then reloads the page with the name passed to it via an HTTP `POST` operation.
 Given a name, the page outputs it.